Nuno Vieira de Sousa

-Head of Projection
+Head of Editing

-Acting Head of Sound Department
+Head of Sound

 Studied Electrical Engineering, after graduating worked for a number of years as a service engineer and industrial product designer.
 Sound recordist on a number of factual, educational and documentary strands for BBC and Channel 4 such as Inside Tracks, On the Record, Panorama, Breaking the Fear (independent feature) and shorts You're In There Ltd. and Konfident.

 Zachary Au-Yeung is an active Director of Photography with 30 years experience working on TV Commercials, Music Videos, Documentary and Feature Films around the world, particularly in the Asia area.
 In the past 15 years, Zach has also been involved in teaching Cinematography where he found new insights in his career.
 With his adventures in the cultural melting pots of filmmaking, he sees the importance of an open mind and curiosity for the improvement of craftmanship and persona.
 He is keen on sharing his knowledge and experience to young filmmakers and walking with them to explore the unexplored, with an open mind and great curiosity.